Ezekiel Ox

-Ezekiel Ox (born Alan James Davies c.
-1980), is an Australian entertainer, singer-songwriter, film maker, actor, and political activist and current final year law student.
+Ezekiel Ox (born Alan James Davies; c.
+1980) is an Australian musician.
 He is currently the singer for Mammal, Ezekiel Ox & The Evidence, Full Scale, and Over-Reactor.
 He was previously the singer of The Ox and The Fury, Superheist, and The Nerve.
 He is currently enrolled in his last year of the Juris Doctor programme at the University of Newcastle, NSW, Australia, and volunteering at the Aboriginal Legal Service, Newcastle.

-Background
+Early life

 Born Alan James Davies in Colac, Victoria, he relocated to Geelong at age six.
 He has a background in opera and musical theatre and studied for three years at Western Australian Academy of Performing Arts in its musical theatre course.
 He starting performing at the age of twelve, "because I wanted to".

 Music career

 Full Scale

 Ox was the lead singer for punk rock/alternative-metal band Full Scale.
 Starting out as Full Scale Deflection in 1998 in Perth, Western Australia, Full Scale relocated to Melbourne in 2001, then they were based in Los Angeles, United States, from late 2003.
 After a series of EPs they released their full length debut, Full Scale, in March 2005 and broke up a year later after touring the United States for six months.
 Ox re-formed Full Scale under the name Full Scale Revolution in December 2009 with Crutey, Tristan Ross and Ben Brennan, who had all played with Full Scale at different times, but not together.
 Ox and original FSD guitarist Jimmy Tee have begun writing new songs, with Leigh Miller.

 Recently, Jimmy Tee has taken on the producer role, and Ezekiel Ox is in conversation with Jay Baumgardner about mixing.
-There are plans for Ezekiel to fly to Perth in 2023 to perform live and recdord vocals for the new album.
+There are plans for Ezekiel to fly to Perth in 2023 to perform live and record vocals for the new album.

 Mammal

-Ox formed Mammal in Melbourne in March 2006, with guitarist Pete Williamson (formerly part of Pete Murray’s touring band), bassist Nick Adams, and former Jika drummer Zana Rosanoski.
+Ox formed Mammal in Melbourne in March 2006, with guitarist Pete Williamson (formerly part of Pete Murray’s touring band), bassist Nick Adams, and former Jika drummer Zane Rosanoski.
 They released one studio and two live albums.
 Mammal broke up on 1 November 2009, but have since reformed and are playing shows again in 2017.
 Since reforming the band has released five new songs.
 In order, they are: Community, Virtue Signaling, Dead, Crime Scene and The War, the last two mentioned hailing the introduction of Kade Turner on bass guitar.
 The band is currently working on 17 songs for their second studio album.